Robust Explainer Recommendation for Time Series Classification: Experiments

-Similar to the previous investigation on impact of masking strategy, we now inspect how explanation power changes with respect to referees and present the result in Figure \ref{fig:ablation-byref} \cref{note1}.
-Here, we also notice a relatively consistent explanation power among different referee classifiers in datasets that are easier to classify (such as CAR- and NARMA-based datasets).
-In datasets that are harder-to-classify (for example, in Gaussian Process-based datasets), we observe a larger ranges in distribution of explanation methods over referee classifiers.
-Random and Oracle explanations both have their explanation power in expected values for the majority of the 10 datasets.
-Nevertheless, having a committee of referees that are highly accurate is desirable and is helpful in reducing bias that a single referee can introduce for a more stable evaluation.
+Similar to the previous investigation on the impact of the perturbation strategy, we now inspect how the Explanation Power changes with respect to the set of referees, and present the result in Figure \ref{fig:ablation-byref-sup}.
+Here, we also notice a relatively consistent explanation power among different referee classifiers in datasets that are easier to classify (such as CAR and NARMA datasets).
+In datasets that are harder-to-classify (for example, in Gaussian Process datasets), we observe a larger range in distribution of explanation methods over referee classifiers.

+Random and Oracle explanations both have their Explanation Power in expected values for the evaluated datasets.
+We present the change of Explanation Power when different referees are sequentially introduced in the two extreme cases on SmallMiddle\_CAR dataset (easy-to-classify) and RareTime\_GaussianProcess dataset (hard-to-classify)(Figure \ref{fig:ablation-byrefs-sequential}).
+We observe that for RareTime\_GaussianProcess dataset which is hard to classify, having a committee of referees that are highly accurate is desirable and is helpful in reducing the potential bias of a single referee and can lead to a more stable evaluation.
+Specifically, for Oracle explanation, if only a single referee was employed, the evaluation result would have ranked Oracle explanation as the 2\ts{nd} best explanation method.
+However, when more referees are introduced, Oracle explanation is evaluated more robustly, placing this method to the top 1 best explanation and closer to the ground truth.

+Similarly, we note that for some real datasets, several referee classifiers that are highly accurate can disagree in their evaluation ranking.
+In such cases, having multiple referees leads to a considerably more robust and reliable result.
+We show an example using a real dataset with domain expert ground truth (the Counter Movement Jump dataset) in a later section (Section \ref{subsec:CMJ}).